puppetlabs/lein-step-parent/README.md

 all.
 So don't do anything fancy for now.

 ## Blergh.
 OK, how do I use it?

+#### NOTE: If you are using Cursive, you need at least version 1.4.0-eap2-15 in order
+for this plugin to work!

 Specify your parent project configuration just like you would for `lein-parent`: